Wikia/dfp-query-tool/README.md

 Most likely when adding a new bidder you'll get a link to spreadsheet with all the slots, sizes and IDs needed for the integration to work.
 If you just copy the slot name, sizes and ID columns and put to a CSV similar to the example placed in generate-bidders-slots-json/generate-bidders-slots-json-sample.csv you can run one command to get the slots' config which you can put in AdEngine JS file.
 For example for Pubmatic bidder the command looks like this:

-`app/console generate:bidders-slots-json -b pubmatic -f generate-bidders-slots-json/generate-bidders-slots-json-sample.csv -s ';'`
+`app/console generate:bidders-slots-json -b pubmatic -f generate-bidders-slots-json/generate-bidders-slots-json-sample.csv`

 Different bidders require different slot configs and CSV structures another example is the AppNexus one:

-`app/console generate:bidders-slots-json -b appnexus -f generate-bidders-slots-json/generate-bidders-slots-json-appnexus-sample.csv -s ';'`
+`app/console generate:bidders-slots-json -b appnexus -f generate-bidders-slots-json/generate-bidders-slots-json-appnexus-sample.csv`

 ## Cron jobs